SQ4007-2025/website/notes/notes_5.md

 ## `scanf` {#scanf}

--   In CS50, we have created functions like `get_int` to simplify the act of getting input from the user.
+-   Functions like `get_int` to simplify the act of getting input from the user.

 -   `scanf` is a built-in function that can get user input.